esalogic/tenant/README.md

 # Tenant

 Our goal is to implement multi-tenancy using **EJB + Shiro + JPA + PostgreSQL**.
-Our first intention was to implement multi-tenancy associating for each tenant a different DBSchema placed in a single DB: we wanted to access from a single DB-table, containing _<User,Password,Tenant>_, different DBSchema's in the same DB.
+Our first intention was to implement multi-tenancy associating for each tenant a different DBschema placed in a single DB: we wanted to access from a single DB-table, containing _<User,Password,Tenant>_, different DBSchema's in the same DB.
+This method should have simplified our management protocol to generate different DBschemas per tenant allowing to manage all the features with a single connection.
 We were not able to successfully introduce this pattern because openJPA doesn't easily permit to dynamically create and manage DBschema's.

-We decided to manage one tenant per DB where in each DB is placed a table containing _<User,Password,Tenant>_ association.
-We have statically istantiated n different realms (one per DB) so, when the user try a security Shiro access, he is connected to the right DB using that triple.
+We decided to manage one tenant per DB where each DB contains a table with _<User,Password,Tenant>_ association.
+We estabilish one different connection for each DB.
+To manage every interaction with DB's we implemented [Dynamic datasource routing](http://tomee.apache.org/examples/dynamic-datasource-routing/README.html).
-The system lookup in squence all the realms (all DB's) till he get's authenticated with the right one.

-This system introduces some Pros & Cons vs. our first idea :
+**Tenant <-> DB pattern Pros & Cons:**

 **Pros:**
 * separate connections